 Fertility and hormone concerns with testicular cancer

-Most boys and men get cancer in only one testicle.
-The other testicle usually can make enough testosterone (the male hormone) to keep you healthy.
+Testicular cancer and its treatment can affect the levels of the male hormone testosterone.
+If you had one testicle removed, the other testicle usually can make enough testosterone to keep you healthy.
 If the other testicle has to be removed because the cancer is in both testicles or if a new cancer develops, you will need to take testosterone the rest of your life.

 Last Medical Review: 01/20/2015

-Last Revised: 01/09/2015
+Last Revised: 02/23/2015